-To do this you need to speak with passion, from the heart.
+To do this, you need to speak with passion, from the heart.
 Your audience will easily be able to tell if your own point of view on the subject is wishy-washy.
-By the same token, they will recognize genuine passion when they see it - and it can be very convincing!
+By the same token, the audience will recognize genuine passion when the members hear it - and emotion can be very compelling!

 Check out this list of good controversial speech topics and brainstorm more subjects on which you feel you could take a firm stand.

 1. Arguments of fact deal with causal relationships, future predictions or questions of history.
-These arguments are about what is or isn't - what is true or untrue.
-For example
+These arguments are about what is or is not - what is right or untrue.
+For example:

 2. Arguments of value ask individuals to make a choice on whether we should or shouldn't do something.
 They tend to involve judgment and often bring out people's personal tastes and prejudices.
 Some examples are